 4) Do the type of tomatoes matter?
 Yes…but not vitally so.
 As long as you’re using fresh tomatoes you’re in the clear, provided you use roughly the same quantity.
 Granted, beefstake tomatoes – along with Roma Tomatoes – are, in my opinion, one of the ideal tomatoes for stews and sauces courtesy of their juicy and meaty interior, but there’s no need to fret if you have another type of tomato on hand and don’t feel like making a trip to the market.

 5) The Mushrooms.
-The mushrooms here are largely a matter of preference and availability.
+The mushrooms here are largely for a matter of preference and availability.
 Truth be told, I’m using Baby Bella Mushrooms for no particular reason other than that I had them on hand.
 However, if you want to get fancy you could use thinly sliced Portobello or Porcini.
 Standard White Button Mushrooms are also a go-to for things like soups, stews, and pasta dishes, and they’re a go-to for a reason – their flavor holds up excellently when cooked ‘and’ they’re readily available.
 Shitake are also an excellent soup mushroom, and its naturally smoky flavor would likely add a nice bit of flare to today’s stew.
 So why not add nutritional value by using mushrooms in your next stew?

 1) Honey, Balsamic Vinegar, Grating Cheese – Not Just Garnish.
 It might seem like the act of drizzling some honey, vinegar, and cheese over the top of the soup is merely a ‘finishing act’ to make it presentable, but the truth is that this adds a fair bit of the ‘final touch’ for the stew’s flavor, giving a bit of contrasting acidity from the vinegar, and just a hint more sweetness from the honey.